Ironholds/webreadr/vignettes/Introduction.md

 <!--
 %\VignetteEngine{knitr::knitr}
-%\VignetteIndexEntry{webtools}
+%\VignetteIndexEntry{webreadr}
 -->

-#Access log handling with webtools
+# Reading web access logs
 R, as a language, is used for analysing pretty much everything from genomic data to financial information.
 It's also used to analyse website access logs, and R lacks a good framework for doing that; the URL decoder isn't vectorised, the file readers don't have convenient defaults, and good luck normalising IP addresses at scale.

-Enter <code>webtools</code>, which contains convenient wrappers and functions for reading, munging and formatting data from access logs and other sources of web request data.
+Enter <code>webreadr</code>, which contains convenient wrappers and functions for reading, munging and formatting data from access logs and other sources of web request data.

 ### File reading